Tochemey/ego/readme.md

 #### Events Stream

 Every event handled by event sourced entity are pushed to an events stream.
-That enables real-time processing of events without having to interact with the events store
+That enables real-time processing of events without having to interact with the events store.
+Just use `Subscribe` method of [Engine](./engine.go) and start iterating through the messages and cast every message to the [Event](./protos/ego/v3/ego.proto).

 #### Projection